 Poor management and subsequent organizational shifts make employees feel undervalued and insignificant.
 Some may even fear for their job security if the business changes hands.
 However, companies that truly value their teams will use this transitional time to embed recognition in company culture.

-For instance, when GE Healthcare restructured its manufacturing site, employers prioritized continuous communication to streamline the process.
+For instance, when GE HealthCare restructured its manufacturing site, employers prioritized continuous internal communication to streamline the process.
 As a result, the team created ongoing employee forums where staff can provide feedback and valuable input.
 In recognizing their ideas, GE gave workers a sense of security and value even after such a major shift.

 4. Globalization Partners